27. May 2021 | Coach Solutions

 Meet a COACH – Christian Raae Holm

 Here at COACH Solutions, we are very proud of our most valuable and greatest asset – our employees.
 Without them – no COACH Solutions.
-In our line of “Meet a COACH” interviews, we are today bringing an interview with Captain Ketan Bhatia, who is part of our Voyage Optimization Team.
-Ketan and the rest of […]
+In our series of interviews of our employees we have this time been talking to Christian Raae Holm, who is Head of Performance.
+He has been with COACH since the early […]

 19. October 2021 | Coach Solutions